sdkbox-doc/en/src/facebook/v3-js/usage.md

 ```

 ### Initialize Facebook
-* Initialize the plugin where appropriate in your code.
+* Initialize the plugin by calling `init()` where appropriate in your code.
+We
+recommend to do this in the `app.js`.
+Example:
 ```javascript
 sdkbox.PluginFacebook.init();
 ```

 ### Using Facebook
 ####Login
-First user needs to login to facebook in order to use it.
+First the user needs to login to Facebook in order to use it.
 ```javascript
 sdkbox.PluginFacebook.login();
 ```
-If a user don't want to use facebook funcationality anymore, perform logout using
+If a user doesn't want to use Facebook functionality anymore, logout. using
 ```javascript
 sdkbox.PluginFacebook.logout();
 ```
-You can check weather user already loggedin using
+You can check whether user already logged in using
 ```javascript
 sdkbox.PluginFacebook.isLoggedIn();
 ```
 > Note: user only needs to perform login once, unless they logout

 ####Permissions
-Facebook requires you to ask user's permission before you can perform actions like posting on user's behave.
+Facebook requires you to ask for the user's permission before you can perform actions, such as, posting on the user's behalf.
 There are two types of permission __read__ and __publish__
-You can get a complete list of permission [here](https://developers.facebook.com/docs/facebook-login/permissions/v2.3#reference)
+You can get a complete list of permissions [here](https://developers.facebook.com/docs/facebook-login/permissions/v2.3#reference)

-SDKBOX provides some most commonly used permissions here
+SDKBOX provides the most commonly used permissions:

 * FB_PERM_READ_PUBLIC_PROFILE
 * FB_PERM_READ_EMAIL
 * FB_PERM_READ_USER_FRIENDS
 * FB_PERM_PUBLISH_POST

-To request a permission
+To request a permission, you do so by specifying what you want:
 ```javascript
 sdkbox.PluginFacebook.requestReadPermissions({FB_PERM_READ_PUBLIC_PROFILE, FB_PERM_READ_USER_FRIENDS});
 sdkbox.PluginFacebook.requestPublishPermissions({FB_PERM_PUBLISH_POST});
 ```

 ####Share
-There are two types of sharing function
+There are two types of sharing functionality.

-* __share__ will automatically post to user's wall
+* __share__ will automatically post to the user's wall
 share a link:
 ```javascript
 var info = new Object();